viethungluu/OCRetina/README.md

 [Google Colab Notebook for training recognition model](https://colab.research.google.com/drive/1fEPLZh888mu3NWrXaTYCKrCAfYmO-W-N)

 ### Existing problems
 * While the input shape for detection model can be variable, the input shape for recognition must be fixed.
 This is due to the limitation of tf.dynamic_rnn which expects a fully-defined feature shape during construction.
-In our solution, the image is scaled to 128 x 62 (width x height) before feeding to recognition model.
+In this solution, the image is scaled to 128 x 62 (width x height) before feeding to recognition model.

 ## One-stage OCR system
 **THIS SOLUTIONS IS UNDER DEVELOPMENT AND NOT FULLY OPERATED**